-Any use of land in a floodway, other than a use consistent with the purpose of flood protection that the floodway was designed for, which:
+The use of land, other than a use consistent with the purpose of flood protection that a floodway was designed for, within:

-- (1) Erects, places, or extends any structure, other than wire fences not exceeding 1 metre in height; - (2) Deposits any substance that obstructs the flow of water; or is a restricted discretionary activity.
+- (1) the Waiohine River Floodway and the Lower Ruamahanga River Floodway, which. - (a) Erects, places, or extends any structure that obstructs the flow of water, other than a post and wire fence not exceeding 1.2 metres in height: - (b) Deposits any substance that obstructs the flow of water; or - (c) Plants any trees or shrubs that, in combination with other plantings of trees or shrubs, are likely to obstruct the flow of water when the trees or shrubs grow to maturity; - (2) the Hutt River Floodway, which: - (a) Erects, places, or extends any structure that obstructs the flow of water: - (b) Deposits more than 20 cubic metres of any substance;

-(3) Plants any trees or shrubs that, in combination with other plantings of trees or shrubs, are likely to obstruct the flow of water when the trees or shrubs grow to maturity;
+is a restricted discretionary activity.